 plans for the state's eight public universities to raise tuition by

 an average of 3.2 percent this fall," The Associated

 Blogs and Think Tanks

-"For a long time, U.S. News & World
+according to U.S. News & World Report's Morse

 NASFAA CAREER CENTER